yanzewu/line/README.md

 - Pandas >= 0.22 (Necessary)
 - PyQt5 (Optional, for Qt backend)

-The package is pure-python and is directly executable.
+The package is written in pure python and is directly executable.
 To install it into python library:

     pip install -e line